 MIFA Creative Cast Visit Other Historic Theaters

-In September and October MIFA’s Creative Cast of architect, construction manager, theater consultants and experts payed visits to three extraordinary working theaters like the Victory to see how they’ve addressed preservation and construction issues to successfully house a variety of acts, shows and ambitious programming.
+In September and October MIFA’s Creative Cast of architects, OUR construction manager, theater consultants, and experts paid visits to three extraordinary working theaters like the Victory to see how they’ve addressed preservation and construction issues to successfully house a variety of acts, shows, and ambitious programming.

 “The managements and staff of Broadway’s Schoenfeld (formerly Plymouth), Boston’s Emerson Colonial (under new 40 year lease to London’s Ambassador Theatre Group) and Providence’s PPAC we’re incredibly warm and welcoming and the visits absolutely eye-opening for our Victory plans.” – MIFA Victory Executive Artistic Director Don Sanders

 Historic Tax Credits News Briefs – October 2018

 Friday, October 5, 2018

 The Massachusetts International Festival of the Arts (MIFA) announced Aug.
 15 that Gov. Charlie Baker signed the 2018 Economic Development Bond bill into law, which will provide the organization with $11 million for the renovation of the Victory Theatre in Holyoke.
 MIFA plans to restore and operate the 1,600-seat historic theater, built-in 1920, which closed in 1979.
 The financing package includes state and federal historic tax credits (HTCs) and new markets tax credits.
 The state also previously awarded MIFA a $2 million bond-financing package.
 Renovations costs are expected to total $43 million, with a reopening target date of Dec.
 20, 2020. – www.novoco.com

 El Sol Latino | October 2018 |Published on Oct 2, 2018